ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 I'll outline a bit of what is happening behind the scenes to tie everything together.

-Either of the commands will end up calling this function:
+Both of the commands will end up calling this function:

 ```lua
 local function debug_start_command(no_debug)